Maxway CRT: Improving the Robustness of the Model-X Inference: Introduction

 \subsection{Our contribution}

 To improve the robustness of the model-X CRT to the specification error of the distribution of $X\mid Z$, we propose a new approach for conditional independence testing named Maxway (Model and Adjust $X$ with the assistance of $Y$) CRT.
 As a special class of the CRT procedure, the Maxway CRT is more elaborate in terms of both specifying the resampling distribution of $X$ and choosing the test statistic $T$, achieving the double robustness in type-I error control that cannot be readily achieved by the model-X CRT.
 In addition to modeling $X$ through some $h(\Z)$ sufficient to characterize $\x\mid\Z$, our approach learns and extracts some low-dimensional $g(\Z)$ sufficient for characterizing the dependence of $\by$ on $\Z$.
-Next, it adjusts the estimated distribution of $\x\mid\Z$ against $g(\Z)$ and resamples from the adjusted distribution for randomization testing with the test statistic restricted to the form $T(\by,\x,g(\Z),h(\Z))$ instead of using any function of $(\by,\x,\Z)$ as in the model-X CRT framework.
+Next, it adjusts the estimated distribution of $\x\mid\Z$ against $g(\Z)$ and resamples from the adjusted distribution for randomization testing with the test statistic restricted to the form $T(\by,\x,g(\Z),h(\Z))$.

-As we show, the gain of the additional adjustment is to substantially reduce the type-I error inflation of the model-X CRT\footnote{See equation (\ref{eqn:original_CRT_bound_var}).} to $\mathbb{E}[\Delta_x\Delta_y]+\mathbb{E}[\Delta_{x|g,h}]$ of the Maxway CRT, where the terms $\Delta_x$, $\Delta_y$ and $\Delta_{x|g,h}$ represent the estimation errors (measured by the total variation distance) of the distributions of $\x\mid \Z$, $\by\mid \Z$ and $\x\mid \{g(\Z),h(\Z)\}$ respectively; see Section \ref{sec:theory:robust:1} for more details.
+As we show, the gain of the additional adjustment is to substantially reduce the type-I error inflation of the model-X CRT (See equation (\ref{eqn:original_CRT_bound_var})) to $\mathbb{E}[\Delta_x\Delta_y]+\mathbb{E}[\Delta_{x|g,h}]$ of the Maxway CRT, where the terms $\Delta_x$, $\Delta_y$ and $\Delta_{x|g,h}$ represent the estimation errors (measured by the total variation distance) of the distributions of $\x\mid \Z$, $\by\mid \Z$ and $\x\mid \{g(\Z),h(\Z)\}$ respectively; see Section \ref{sec:theory:robust:1} for more details.
 As mentioned in Section \ref{sec:background}, the term $\Delta_x\Delta_y$ captures the double robustness in the sense that either accurate specification of $\x\mid \Z$ or $\by\mid \Z$ means that this term will be small.
-Meanwhile, $\Delta_{x|g,h}$ is the learning error under a much lower dimensionality than that of $\Z$, and thus can be substantially smaller than $\Delta_x$ with the most typical learning tools used in practice, such as the regularized linear regression and kernel smoothing discussed in Section \ref{subsection:example}.
+Meanwhile, $\Delta_{x|g,h}$ is the learning error under a much lower dimensionality than that of $\Z$, and thus can be substantially smaller than $\Delta_x$ with the most typical learning tools used in practice.
+In Section \ref{section:specific_stats}, we also establish sharper bounds for the type-I error inflation when the Maxway CRT is applied with specific test statistics.

-Through simulation studies with several representative setups of different data generation mechanisms, learning algorithms, and test statistic functions, we demonstrate that the proposed Maxway CRT achieves significantly better type-I error control, with no loss of power, than existing model-X inference approaches.